Okay, let’s get into looking at

 So, all lawyers are amazing and super nice.

 But you have this stereotype and you’ve

-expresses stereotype that lawyers are rude.
+expressed this stereotype that lawyers are rude.

 Now, as a result you might adapt

-your behavior and saying,
+your behavior and say,

 I don’t want actually, I don’t want to talk to them.